 Wendy Moten makes it to ‘The Voice’ finals

+When asked about winning it all, this is what she had to say:

+“You know, I know why people’s like you’re gonna win.
+I’m like, man, have you seen the talent?
+I’m it’s not a sure thing that I will win.
+So I’ve never been there,” Moten said.
+“You know, it can’t you know, I don’t count on it.
+I’ve already won.
+Look, my comeback is a win for me.
+The comeback?
+I’m going.
+I’n so golden.
+So I’m opening after this moment.”

-Moten was the first person to be saved on Tuesday night’s show.
-Next week, she will be competing against four other people for the gold.
+Next week she will compete against four other people for the gold.

-To show your support, you can send us a video saying, “Go Wendy Go,” or take a picture cheering for our fellow Memphian.

 Copyright 2021 WMC.
 All rights reserved.